cert-manager/trust-manager/design/20241124-rename-bunde-to-clusterbundle.md

 We want to rename `Bundle` to `ClusterBundle` for reasons described in "Motivation" below.

-Conversion webhooks in Kubernetes can only be used to convert between versions of and API, and not to convert between resources.
+Conversion webhooks in Kubernetes can only be used to convert between versions of an API, and not to convert between resources.
 This makes renaming harder to do, as it will represent deleting the old API and creating a new API.